Position

 Responsibilities:

-• Monitor and adjust machinery to prevent malfunctions and ensure optimal performance.
+• Perform routine maintenance and inspections on the bucket elevator system to prevent breakdowns and ensure optimal performance.

 Qualifications

-• High school diploma or equivalent required; vocational training in mechanical or electrical systems is a plus.
+• High school diploma or equivalent required; additional education in agriculture or mechanical maintenance is a plus.

 Is becoming a Bucket Operator a good career path?